spghtti/sneekr/README.md

 ## About this project

-A modern, front-end sneaker shopping app.
+A modern, front-end e-commerce app.

 This is a solution to the Odin's Project's [assignment](https://www.theodinproject.com/lessons/node-path-javascript-shopping-cart) to create a functional shopping cart utilizing browser routing.
 This site goes a step further and includes product pages, as well as an About page.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).